mecid/mecid.github.io/_posts/2023-06-20-mastering-scrollview-in-swiftui-target-behavior.md

 }
 ```

-The SwiftUI provides two options for scrolling target behavior: viewAligned and paging.
-But you can create your types by conforming to the ScrollTargetBehavior protocol.
+The SwiftUI provides two options for scrolling target behavior: *viewAligned* and *paging*.
+But you can create your types by conforming to the *ScrollTargetBehavior* protocol.

 ```swift
 struct CustomScrollTargetBehavior: ScrollTargetBehavior {